Politics, patchy past hurt China investment hopes

 BEIJING China has the motive, the opportunity and the money to spend $560 billion on overseas investments in the next five years, a sum dwarfed by the near-term financing needs of it two biggest trading partners that should leave Beijing spoiled for choice.

-A raging euro zone sovereign debt crisis needs hundreds of billions of euros worth of asset and bond sales to solve it, European banks will probably offload 3-5 trillion euros of assets to meet tight new capital rules, and the United States has a $1 trillion fiscal deficit to close.
+A raging euro zone sovereign debt crisis needs hundreds of billions of euros in asset and bond sales to solve it.
+European banks will probably offload 3-5 trillion euros of assets to meet tight new capital rules and the United States has a $1-trillion fiscal deficit to close.

-But the reluctance of foreign governments to accept the acquisition of stakes in strategic assets by entities ultimately controlled by the Communist Party of China and a patchy track record in dealmaking is likely to lead to frustration all round.
+But the reluctance of foreign governments to accept the acquisition of stakes in strategic assets by entities ultimately controlled by the Communist Party of China and a patchy track record in dealmaking likely will lead to frustration all round.

 "There are clear and powerful obstacles to investments of the scale necessary to reach and hold over $100 billion in outward investment in the short term," said Derek Scissors, a research fellow with the Washington-based Heritage Foundation, who tracks China's global investment hits and misses.